neuro-symbolic-ai/semeval_2026_task_11/README.md

 * \[1\] Seals, T. and Shalin, V. (2024).
 Evaluating the deductive competence of large language models.
 NAACL 2024.

 * \[2\] Kim, G., Valentino, M. and Freitas, A. (2024).
-A mechanistic interpretation of syllogistic reasoning in auto-regressive language models.
-ACL 2025.
+Reasoning circuits in language models: A mechanistic interpretation of syllogistic inference.
+Findings of ACL 2025.

 * \[3\] Wysocka, M., Carvalho, D., Wysocki, O., Valentino, M., and Freitas, A. (2024).
 Syllobio-NLI: Evaluating large language models on biomedical syllogistic reasoning.
 NAACL 2025.